ddpalacios/Android-Live-Tracker/README.md

  - Have a flexible user interface when choosing which line and station to track

- - Give users the option to not have user location if not preferred
+ - Create multi-core software to handle notification data and increase efficiency with backend

  - Create AWS server for user profile and data